feature-engine/feature_engine/docs/user_guide/encoding/RareLabelEncoder.rst

 In the parameter `n_categories` we indicate the minimum cardinality of the categorical variable in order to group infrequent categories.
 For example, if `n_categories=5`, categories will be grouped only in those categorical variables with more than 5 unique categories.
-The rest will be ignored.
+The rest of the variables will be ignored.

 This parameter is useful when we have big datasets and do not have time to examine all categorical variables individually.
 This way, we ensure that variables with low cardinality